N3xus8/gRPC-GO-template/README.md

 https://www.youtube.com/watch?v=a6G5-LUlFO4

-Could be used a building block/ template for more complex projects.
+Could be used as a building block/ template for more complex projects.

 Project uses gRPC in 4 different modes: